element36-io/cash36-frontend/README.md

-# Welcome to element36!
+### Welcome to element36!

-This is the frontend of cash36.io - it will connect to mainnet and to the API of cash36.io if started locally.
 Thus you may tweak the frontend or just use it as a reference for work with our cash36.io backend.
 The backend services are not FOSSed yet, because we think a lot of responsiblity comes with publishing a backend to create stable coins.

 * [Frontend linked to Rinkeby](https://rinkeby.e36.io/build-rinkeby/index.html)
 * [Frontend linked to Mainnet](https://rinkeby.e36.io/build-mainnet/index.html)

+The sources are maintained in a private gitlab repo.

 ### Configuration